ivanmaurovic7/devBook/README.md

 # devBook

-## Created with
+## Created with:
 HTML, CSS, Javascript, Vue.js, Vuetify and Firebase.

-## Capabilities:
+## About project:
-Anonymous users can look at profiles of registered users and read comments on their wall.
-They have an option to register or login.
-If they do so, they're able to post comments on walls and delete comments from their own wall.
+Users can login/register and write posts on each other's walls.
+Users can delete posts of their own wall.
+Anonymous users can see profiles, but they're unable to write any posts.